lwhorton/lwhorton.github.io/_posts/2019-08-24-graphql-tradeoffs.md

 ### Number of requests
 The number of HTTP requests _can_ be dramatically reduced.
-Retrieving resources and their relationships (graphs!) is easy, and enables clients to (in general) make far fewer round trips to the server (than traditional HTTP APIs).
+Retrieving resources and their relationships (graphs!) is easy, and enables clients to, in general, make far fewer round trips to the server than traditional HTTP APIs.

 ## What you give up

 ### Specification
-Fundamental concepts to any web-based application such as safe/unsafe and idempotent methods, authentication schemes, response codes, header controls, and error semantics are well-defined and have been carefully considered for over 20 years.
-While there are definitely warts in HTTP, there is a mountain of value in a tightly defined specification that _others_ have hardened.
-Currently the spec for GraphQL doesn't cover any of these topics, which places the burden on each application.
-It takes an enormous amount of time and effort to develop protocols or semantics, and that time is probably better spent solving the actual business problem at hand.
+There are fundamental requirements to any web-based application such as safe/unsafe/idempotent methods, authentication schemes, response codes, header controls, and error semantics.
+While there are definitely warts in [HTTP](https://tools.ietf.org/html/rfc2616), there is enormous value in using a specification which has been carefully designed and hardened (by someone else) for over 20 years.
+Currently the spec for GraphQL doesn't cover any of the aforementioned topics, which places the design burden on each individual application.
+It is extremely difficult and costly to develop resilient specifications, and that time is probably better spent solving the actual business problem at hand.

 ### Caching
-Caching is a fundamental pillar of the web and deserves a separate mention.
-GraphQL pushes caching out of the network layer (HTTP) and into the application layer.
+While technically part of the HTTP specification (above), caching is a fundamental pillar of the web and deserves a separate mention.
+GraphQL pushes caching out of the network layer and into the application layer.
 We lose the long lever of intermediaries (CDNs, reverse proxies, gateways, etc.) and features like Etag, Is-Modified-Since, Last-Modified, or Cache-Control.
 Each application has to develop a custom caching strategy, which is no small feat.
 You then have to find intermediaries that speak this new caching language, or write (and maintain, and deploy) some yourself.

 ### Interfaces
 A query language over a datastore is not an interface.
 The whole point of an API is to empower clients to achieve outcomes by having a sensible conversation about a particular domain.
-GraphQL is akin to RPC-over-HTTP, with an unbounded set of ad-hoc operations acting on domain entities.
+GraphQL is akin to RPC-over-HTTP, with an [unbounded set of ad-hoc operations](https://vimeo.com/17668985) acting on domain entities.
 Simply allowing clients to modify payloads without making changes to the server is not a meaningful decoupling mechanism.
 When entities evolve, or business processes change, how does the coupling of N operations to Y entities hold up over time?
 Are those conversations still sensible?

 ### Optimizations
 By exposing any node or edge to a client, you have unleashed